20-year digital marketer specializing in paid and organic search.

-- Subscribing to a Payment Gateway: I register for a service like Authorize.net or Paypal, which allows me to accept credit card payments online (Most people go with Paypal, because the fees are much less than using Authorize.net, which has a monthly fee + a per-transaction fee).
+- Subscribing to a Payment Gateway: I register for a payment gateway like Authorize.net or Paypal, which allows me to accept credit card payments online (Most people go with Paypal, because the fees are much less than using Authorize.net, which has a monthly fee + a per-transaction fee).

 - Building An eCommerce Site: I build a website using an eCommerce content management system, like WordPress, Magento or OScommerce.
 My dropshipping company gave me a database of their products, and I upload it into the CMS, populating the site with their products.
 I spend time visiting every individual page, making sure everything looks and sounds right, and I re-write some of the copy so that it looks more unique.
 I install a shopping cart plugin.
 I finish building the site, and launch it to the public.

 - Making the First Sale: Someone buys something on my site.
 They buy Product X, using a Visa card.
 An automatic email is sent to me, notifying me of the transaction.
 Another email comes in, telling me the details of the person who purchased it: their name, address and the final price of the transaction.

-The supplier ships the item to the customer.
+The supplier acknowledges, picks, packages, ships and tracks customer's order.
 The supplier sends me an email notifying me about this, and attaches the tracking information.
 I forward this message to the customer* so that they can keep it for their records. (* this varies from program to program: some suppliers auto-generate the tracking information and send it directly to the customer)

 - Quality Control: Unless the product is on backorder or is lost in transit, the transaction is complete.
 Otherwise, it is up to me to do "quality control" to explain what has happened to the customer, and it is also up to me to do whatever it takes to get the product to the customer as fast as possible.